Alkszo/immo_eliza_analysis/README.md

 2. **Visualizations**

+   The resulting visualizations can be found in `data_analysis.ipynb` as well as in the `/graphs` folder.

    Key charts and graphs include:

    * Plots visualizing outliers
    * Bar charts for pricing across regions and per range of living area in sqm
    * Bar charts for the most and least expensive municipalities in Belgium, Wallonia and Flanders